moorepants/learn-multibody-dynamics/loads.rst

 .. warning::

-   Careful about your sign convention.
-It is equally valid to choose `(B, -Tm), (N, Tm)`.
-But it is useful to choose a sign convention such that when the signs of angular velocity and torque are the same it corresponds to power into the system (from the motor in this case).
-So `B.orient_axis(N, q, N.z)` corresponds to `(T*N.z, B)` to power in with both are positive or both are negative.
-This is just a convention though and the choice of force and torque signs can be anything, just make sure you know and understand what it is!
+   The sign conventions are really just a convention.
+It is also valid to choose `(B, -Tm), (N, Tm)` or even `(B, Tm), (N, Tm)` and `(B, -Tm), (B, -Tm)`.
+But it is useful to choose a sign convention such that when the signs of angular velocity and torque are the same it corresponds to power into the system.
+So, for example, `B.orient_axis(N, q, N.z)` corresponds to `(T*N.z, B)` and power in.
+The key thing is that you know what your convention is so that you can interpret numerical results and signs correctly.

 Contributing and Non-contributing Forces
 ========================================